NixOS/rfcs/rfcs/0064-documentation-format.md

 - Can be converted to HTML and man pages
 - Inter-file references for being able to link to options from anywhere
 - Ability to create link anchors to most places such that we can link to e.g. paragraphs
+- Widespread editor integration featuring at least highlighting and preferably live-view
-- Errors are easily and quickly detectable, e.g. with a fast and good processor, a live-view, or highlighting editor plugins for most editors
+- Good error detection in toolchain and editors, e.g. with a fast and good processor
 - Is decently fast to fully generate, in the range of 10 seconds for the full documentation on an average machine
+- Closure-size of toolchain should be small.
 - Supports syntax highlighting (with Nix support)
 - Active community supporting the tooling infrastructure
 - Good conversion story from Docbook